University of Waterloo Associate Director, Health Promotion in Canada

 Master’s degree in public health, public health nursing or a related discipline; a Doctoral degree is preferred

-Registration, certification or licence from an appropriate College or certification organization governed by the Regulated Health Professions Act
+Preference will be given to candidates who are registered, certified or licensed with an appropriate College or certification organization governed by the Regulated Health Professions Act

-Experience developing and delivering promotion and education programs
+Experience developing and delivering promotions and education programs

-Experience designing and implementing persuasive communication strategies with a focus on healthy promotion and illness mitigation or prevention
+Experience designing and implementing persuasive communication strategies with a focus on health promotion and illness mitigation or prevention

-Experience and skill in writing submissions for appropriate health promotion/prevention grants
+Experience and skill in writing submissions for appropriate health-related grants

 Excellent interpersonal skills are essential